-- 1. Evaluate and select culturally responsive, age-appropriate, and linguistically accessible materials, including L1 resources, for ELLs' English language and literacy development. - 2.
-Apply strategies for incorporating technological resources and digital tools, including assistive technology, to enhance language and content area instruction and digital literacy skills for ELLs. - 3.
-Identify effective means of collaboration with school-based, district, and community resources to advocate for equitable access for ELLs. - 4.
-Identify major professional organizations, publications, and resources that support continuing education for teachers of ELLs.
+- 1. Evaluate and select culturally responsive, age-appropriate, and linguistically accessible materials for ELLs at varying English proficiency levels. - 2.
+Evaluate and select a variety of materials and other resources, including L1 resources, appropriate to ELLs' English language and literacy development. - 3.
+Apply technological resources (e.g., Internet, software, computers, related media) to enhance language and content area instruction for ELLs at varying English proficiency levels. - 4.
+Identify effective means of collaboration with school-based, district, and community resources to advocate for equitable access for ELLs. - 5.
+Identify major professional organizations, publications, and resources that support continuing education for teachers.